Financial Education Mastery: 9 Powerful Principles to Build Lifelong Wealth

 Income, Expenses, and Cash Flow

-Income is money coming in.
-Expenses are money going out.
-Cash flow is how those two interact.
-Positive cash flow means you earn more than you spend.
-Negative cash flow means the opposite.
+Income is money in.
+Expenses are money out.
+That is how those two interact and result in cash flow.
+A positive cash flow represents more money coming in than going out.
+This is what negative cash flow implies.

 • It reveals spending patterns